Lemondrops Summer Theatre Camp for 2020 was cancelled and will be rescheduled in the summer of 2021.

 Select this link for more details and to download the brochure, the registration form and the scholarship application.

-For the fifth year in a row, Lemon Bay Playhouse will host “The Lemondrops” summer theatre camp for children from ages seven through fourteen.
-The three-week camp, taught by Cheryl Hastings, will include activities such as improvisation, theater games, body movement, blocking, tongue twisters, puppetry and rehearsals for the 45 minute performance of the play, “The Day of Tranquilitist”.
+For the fifth year in a row, Lemon Bay Playhouse will hosted “The Lemondrops” summer theatre camp for children from ages seven through fourteen.
+The three-week camp, taught by Cheryl Hastings, included activities such as improvisation, theater games, body movement, blocking, tongue twisters, puppetry and rehearsals for the 45 minute performance of the play, “The Day of Tranquilitist”.
 The play script was written by Cheryl.
-All students will have an opportunity perform in the show.
+All students had an opportunity perform in the show.

 The camp will run from 9:00am to noon, Monday to Friday from July 10 through July 28, ending with 2 evening performances on Friday, July 28 and Saturday, July 29.
 The cost for the camp is $210.
 The class will be limited to 21 students.
 Scholarships will be offered for those families that demonstrate a need.
 Openings will fill quickly, so sign up early!
 There is a $40 deposit to hold the child’s place in the camp.
 The application and deposit are due June 1, 2017.
 Call the LBP Box Office at (941) 475-6756 for more details.

 We offer scholarships funded through generous contributions from individuals and businesses to children whose family can demonstrate need based on income and special circumstances.
 If seeking a scholarship please attached the Scholarship Application Form to the completed Registration Form.
 Scholarships are awarded on a first come, first served basis – please apply early.
 All forms must be submitted by June 1, 2017